Newton-Raphson HANK

 The usual problem with naively implementing the Newton-Raphson method in HANK models is that the Jacobian is extremely expensive to calculate, making the iterative process very inefficient.
 The methodology presented in this working paper uses innovations in the automatic differentiation (AD) lietarture to overcome this issue.
 While the Jacobian itself is expensive to calculate even with AD, AD can compute an intermediary object called a Jacobian-Vector Product (or JVP) very cheaply.
 Boehl’s method provides a very clever way to iteratively use the JVPs to approximate the Jacobian-related values that the Newton-Raphson method needs.
 Combined with other advances made in solving HANK models in the sequence space, finding the perfect-foresight solutions even for very large models is impressively fast.

-Gregor Boehl has his own Python-based repository that implements this methodology extremely efficiently at EconPizza.
+Note that Gregor Boehl has his own Python-based repository that implements this methodology efficiently at EconPizza.
 The purpose of this repository is two-fold: (1) provide a Julia-based implementation of the basic elements of Boehl’s method, and (2) provide a teaching tool consisting of the basic nuts-and-bolts of this method without the complications that arise when one tries to optimize and generalize the code.
 (Of course, the real reason is to help me learn how to implement this procedure, but I guess I need an excuse for making this repository public).